 Here we study an advanced publish/subscribe mechanism for GES which goes beyond JMS and other operational publish/subscribe systems in many ways.
 A basic JMS environment has a single server (although by linking multiple JMS invocations you can build a multi-server environment and you can also implement the function of a JMS server on a cluster).
-We propose that GES be implemented on a network of brokers where we avoid the use of the term servers for two reasons; the publish/subscribe broker service could be implemented on any computer - including a user's desktop machine.
-Secondly we have included the many application servers needed in a P2P Grid as clients in our abstraction for they are the publishers and subscribers to many of the events to be serviced by GES.
-Brokers can run either on separate machines or on clients whether these are associated with users or resources.
+We propose that GES be implemented on a network of brokers where we avoid the use of the term servers for two reasons; the publish/subscribe broker service could be implemented on any computer - including a users desktop machine.
+Secondly we have included the many application servers needed in a P2P Grid as clients in our abstraction for they are the publishers and subscribers to many of the events to be serviced by the GES.
+Brokers can run on either on separate machines or on clients whether these are associated with users or resources.
 This network of brokers will need to be dynamic for we need to service the needs of dynamic clients.
 For example suppose one started a distance education session with six distributed classrooms each with around 20 students; then the natural network of brokers would have one for each classroom (created dynamically to service these clusters of clients) combined with static or dynamic brokers associated with the virtual university and perhaps the particular teacher in charge.

 Here we study the architecture and characteristics of the broker network.
 We are using a particular internal structure for the events (defined in XML but currently implemented as a Java object).
-We assume a sophisticated matching of publishers and subscribers defined as general topic objects (defined by an XML Schema that we have designed).
+Further we assume a sophisticated matching of publishers and subscribers defined as general topic objects (defined by an XML Schema that we have designed).
 However these are not the central issues to be discussed here.
 Our study should be useful whether events are defined and transported in Java/RMI or XML/SOAP or other mechanisms; it does not depend on the details of matching publishers and subscribers.
 Rather, we are interested in the capabilities needed in any implementation a GES in order to abstract the broker system in a scalable hierarchical fashion (section 2); the delivery mechanism (section 3); the guarantees of reliable delivery whether brokers crash or disappear or whether clients leave or (re)join the system (section 4).
-Section 4 also discusses persistent archiving of the event streams.
+This section also discusses persistent archiving of the event streams.
 We have emphasized the importance of dynamic creation of brokers but this was not implemented in our initial prototype.
 However by looking at the performance of our system with different static broker topologies we can study the impact of dynamic creation and termination of broker services.

-1.3.
-Status
+1.3 Status

 There exists a prototype implementation of GES.
-This implementation, developed using Java, uses TCP as the transport protocol for communication within the system and is JMS compliant.
+This prototype includes implementation of the routing scheme, propagation of profiles, content matching, replication and guaranteed delivery of events.
+This implementation uses TCP as the transport protocol for communication within the system.
+The implementation is developed using Java.
 Support for XML is currently being added to the system.
 Future work would include work on support for dynamic topologies and security frameworks for authentication, authorization and dissemination of content.
 The results from our prototype implementation are presented in this paper.

-2. Clients and the Broker Topology
+2 Clients and the Broker Topology